afragen/git-updater/readme.txt

 `add_filter( 'github_updater_hide_settings', '__return_true' );`

 There is a hook to bypass the `wp_remote_get` calls for repo meta, readme.txt, and changelogs.
 These data provide for a richer experience in _View details_.
-If you are running GitHub Updater at scale you will certain get more performance by omitting these API calls.
+If you are running GitHub Updater at scale you will certainly get more performance by omitting these API calls.
 Add the following hook to enable.

 `add_filter( 'github_updater_run_at_scale', '__return_true' );`